Get

 Image By: Erickson Stock, Shutterstock

 According to loving pet parents everywhere, this is one of the most adorable things a dog can do.
-You already know that your dog can’t hug you, but when he leans into your leg or leans onto your hip when you’re sitting down, the dog is giving you his form of a hug.
+You already know that your dog can’t hug you, but when they lean into your leg or against your hip when you’re sitting down, they’re displaying their love for you.

 Don’t be afraid to reach over and hug your dog back.
 However, it’s best to hug with one arm since hugging with two can make your dog feel trapped, which can ruin a snuggling session.